-Lentils are said to be one of the healthiest food available.
-It is healthy for the heart and also aids in getting rid of an infection.
-Now that there is this wonderful recipe which uses this superfood, I cannot help but try it out immediately.
+Lentils are said to be one of the healthiest food around.
+It is healthy for the heart and also aids in getting rid of infections.
+Now that there is this wonderful recipe that uses this super food, I cannot help but try it out immediately.

-What I am referring to is the dhal curry which is so common in Malaysia and the surrounding regions.
-This delicious mild curry is usually eaten along with Roti Canai, an Indian-influenced flatbread.
-Dhal curry is not spicy at all, which is why it is even suitable for young children.
-It can be served with bread or rice.
-It would even be good to enjoy a bowl of dhal curry just as it is.
+What I am referring to is the dhal curry which is so common in Malaysia and its surrounding regions.
+This delicious mild curry is usually eaten along with Roti Canai, an Indian-influenced flat bread.
+Dhal curry is not at all spicy and is suitable even for young children.
+It can be served together with bread or rice and even good enough to be enjoyed just as it is.

 To prepare dhal curry, remember to soak the lentils for at least 6 hours or boil them before cooking together with the rest of the ingredients.
-This will help shorten the time needed to cook the curry.
-As dried dhal is used, it might take a longer time for them to soften.
-Hence, patience is the key to a superbly cooked dhal curry.
+This will help shorten the time of the cooking process.
+As dried dhal is used, they take a longer time to soften.
+Hence, patience is the key to superbly cooked dhal curry.

 Malaysian Dhal Curry is also known as: Curry for Roti CanaiKari DalIndian Dhal Curry

-Fry onions until golden brown at medium heat.
+Fry onions at medium heat until golden brown.
 Remove onions from pan and leave aside.

 Using the same pan, fry shallots, garlic and ginger until fragrant.
-Add tomato slices to the other ingredients.
+Add tomato slices.
 Cover pan with the lid to allow tomatoes to soften.

-Add turmeric powder, carrots, potatoes, aubergine and finally, dhal into the pan.
+Add turmeric powder, carrots, potatoes, aubergine and finally, dhal.
 Add water to the ingredients and cook at high heat.